Philiphao-Bluebolt/Obsidian-Technology-Note/~🎓~ 课程学习 Courses/NTU/EE6341 - 🧵 Advanced Analog Circuits/📜 Notes/Part 1 - Low Noise Circuit Design.md

 ---
 ## Noise model of Diode

-The noise of a diode has two parts, the thermal noise is produced by the resistance of the silicon and the other is the PN junction noise.
+The noise of a diode has two parts, the thermal noise is produced by the resistance of the silicon and the other is due to the PN junction noise.

 + Silicon Resistance $r_s$ (equivalent to a physical resistor) - **Thermal** Noise
 $$\overline{v_s^2}=4kTr_s$$